A Scalable Min-Max Multi-Gradient Descent Method for Multi-Objective Transportation Problems: Introduction

-Multi-objective optimization plays a crucial role in almost all science and engineering fields.
-Many real-world problems require considering multiple objectives simultaneously rather than optimizing a single one (\cite{miettinen1999nonlinear, ehrgott2005multicriteria}).
-One prominent approach to solving such problems is multi-gradient descent algorithms (MGDA).
-The core idea of MGDA is to find a common update direction that improves all objectives or, at the very least, does not degrade any of them.
-Two popular methods for identifying this direction were proposed by \cite{desideri2012multiple} and \cite{fliege2000steepest}.
 In particular, the minimum norm point method introduced by \cite{desideri2012multiple}, where the minimum norm point of the convex hull of the objective gradients serves as the common descent direction, has attracted considerable attention.
-Mathematically, the corresponding convex coefficient of the corresponding minimum norm point can be obtained by solving the following convex quadractic programming problem:
+Mathematically, the corresponding convex coefficients can be obtained by solving the following linearly constrained quadratic programming problem: